sourcemint/sm.keep/README.md

 	sm.keep

 Running `sm.keep` on a package will commit all working changes and push them to a namespaced branch at origin.
+For a sample commit see [here](https://github.com/sourcemint/sm.keep/commit/5e9c99010401095b059beadee9dc20d45343aa6e).